AckerApple/ack-pdfbox/README.md

 - **outPath** - The file to save the decrypted document to.
 If left blank then it will be the same as the input file || options

 ### add-image
-Insert a single image into a PDF
+Insert a single image into a PDF or append multi images as individual pages

 - **pdfPath** - The PDF file to encrypt
 - **imagesPath** - The file image(s) to append to document.
 Allows multiple image arguments, which is great for appending photos as pages.